This “Craft & Sewing Projects for Everyone” money saving tips page contains lots of frugal and easy Crafting & Sewing

 A couple of years ago I bought myself a calendar on the markdown table in January.
 It was a very nice large, colorful calendar with pockets for each month.
 I used the pockets to store reminders of upcoming events, schedules and cards I had chosen for someone’s special day.
 It was so useful!
 When the year was over, my calendar was still in good shape.
 I wanted to get a new one, but couldn’t bring myself to pay $14.95!
 I thought about taking a “free” calendar from a local business and covering up the old monthly pages, but it didn’t fit.
 I did find that a sheet of regular copy paper, turned “landscape,” covered the old month’s grid.
 So, going to my computer’s home publishing program, I printed out pages for this year.
-I just glued the new pages over the old ones and had a new calendar-and kept the pockets that I found so useful!
+I just glued the new pages over the old ones and had a new calendar and kept the pockets that I found so useful!
 It was a cheap craft and didn’t take very long at all.
 My old pocket calendar is still in good shape after 2 years it may be getting another round of pages!
 Michelle Gourley – Jefferson City, TN

 I save cans, bottles, and jars to use as containers for silk flowers.
 I cover them with foil or colored paper and add flowers.
 If I need to weigh them down I use rocks or gravel in the bottom.
 This is especially helpful when I place my flower arrangements on gravesites.
 The added weight keeps them from being blown away by wind gusts.
 Marie Davis – Pendleton, SC